-The horizontal directional drilling (HDD) or boring technique allows us to install the pipe deep below (20-180 feet) the surface and avoid disturbing wetlands and wildlife habitat.
+The horizontal directional drilling or boring technique allowed us to install the pipe deep below (20-180 feet) the surface and avoid disturbing wetlands and wildlife habitat.

-Less than half an acre of wetlands, the approximate size of an NHL hockey rink, will be permanently converted from its original state.
+Less than half an acre of wetlands, the approximate size of an NHL hockey rink, was converted from its original state.
 This total is divided among 19 wetlands over 12 counties.

-Affected wetland will be replaced and upgraded at a ratio of more than 5:1.
+Affected wetland was replaced and upgraded at a ratio of more than 5:1.

 We have demonstrated total commitment to protection of public and private water supplies around the project with detailed plans.

 Hazardous liquid transmission pipelines engaged in interstate transportation are regulated for safety purposes by the U.S. Department of Transportation’s Pipeline and Hazardous Materials Safety Administration (PHMSA).
 Typically, states will defer regulatory oversight of interstate transportation pipelines to PHMSA, whereas purely intrastate transportation pipelines are regulated in the state in which they operate by that state’s pipeline safety agency.
 The Mariner East pipeline system is somewhat unusual in that it is engaged in both interstate and intrastate transportation.
 In Pennsylvania, both the Public Utility Commission (PUC) and PHMSA have assumed regulatory oversight of the Mariner East pipeline system.
 Both agencies routinely inspect the Mariner East pipelines for compliance with state and federal regulations.
 Additionally, the PUC collects public utility tax on pipeline revenue and PHMSA collects an annual per mile fee to operate a pipeline.